troglobit/mcjoin/README.md

 ---------------

-the multicast producer, `mcjoin -s`, can send without a default route, but the sink (your receiver) need a default route to be able to receive the UDP stream.  the sink will be able to start without an IP address or route, as long as the interface is UP and allows MULTICAST, the IGMP or MLD join frames will also be sent while you wait for an address+route, but the kernel will (likely) not forward any frames to mcjoin even though it may be arriving at the interface if you check with tcpdump.
+the multicast producer, `mcjoin -s`, can send without a default route, but the sink (your receiver) need a net route back to the sender (or a default route), or reverse-path filtering (RPF) disabled to be able to receive the UDP stream.  the sink will be able to start without an IP address or route, as long as the interface is UP and allows MULTICAST, the IGMP or MLD join frames will also be sent while you wait for an address+route, but the kernel will (likely) not forward any frames to mcjoin even though it may be arriving at the interface if you check with tcpdump.

 in particular, this issue will arise if you run `mcjoin` in isolated network namespaces in Linux.  e.g.